-To this mixture we combine the usual baking suspects of flour, sugar, butter and a rising agent, baking powder.
+To this mixture, we combine the usual baking suspects of flour, sugar, butter, and a raising agent, baking powder.

 This donut recipe comes out of the oven instead of the deep fryer, saving you fat calories that you can use up by sneaking in just one more donut, should you choose.

 You won’t be judged.